karel-burda/constexpr-hash-map/README.md

 // operator[] doesn't check whether key exists static_assert(map["key2"] == 2);
 // this wouldn't compile -- the key doesn't exist and therefore cannot be evaluated to a constant
-// expression, but outside static assertion, it's undefined behaviour
+// expression, but outside static assertion it would compile and resulted in an undefined behaviour
 //static_assert(map["key3"] == 3);

 // algorithm support